VickyYu7/SP_Cryptocurrencies_Columbia/README.md

 <br>

 <strong> Folder - causality tests:</strong> <br>
-- 'granger_test.ipynb': This notebook performs the two-way granger causality test on all sentiment indices against bitcoin, based on returns and volatilities.
+- 'granger_test.ipynb' & 'Granger_Causality_Test.ipynb': These two notebooks perform the two-way granger causality test on all sentiment indices against bitcoin, based on returns and volatilities.
 A max lag of 5 days is applied.
 The resulting significance table is provided. <br>
 - 'transfer entropy.Rmd': Based on the 'RTransferEntropy' package in R, this R notebook performs the two-way transfer entropy test on all sentiment indices against bitcoin, based on returns.
 Lags from 1 to 7 days are studied for both directions.
 - 'transfer_entropy_plot.ipynb': The visualization of resulting information flow for each sentiment index is provided. <br>
 <br>